 I know the full value of time because I’m running out of it.
 I know the full value of relationships because one day I will not be here to experience them in the same way.
 I know the value of human life because I could lose mine at any moment.
 I know the depths of gratitude because I know what it is to be without so much that goes unappreciated by most.

 I wish there was a way to appreciate what you have without losing it, but I have yet to identify an illuminator to gratitude greater than loss.
 The trick is finding that appreciation while you’re still here.
-If you allow it, a terminal diagnosis gifts you a bird’s eye perspective of life.
+If you allow it, a terminal illness diagnosis gifts you a bird’s eye perspective of life.
 It finally floats you to a high enough altitude to see the full picture.
 Your priorities shift, and your vision sharpens.
 You see straight to the heart of people and things, suddenly speaking without reservation, making sure your love for people is heard loud and crystal clear.